Why New Zealand needs an effective biosecurity system

 Biosecurity system action plan [PDF, 350 KB]

-How the 'Biosecurity system action plan' was created
+How the Biosecurity system action plan was created

-It draws on, and replaces 2 previous biosecurity system strategies which have now expired.
+It draws on, and replaces, 2 previous biosecurity system strategies which have now expired.
 Development began with a review of these earlier strategies – identifying what worked well, what didn’t, and where progress had been made – so the action plan could build on existing thinking, successes, and achievements.

 Delivering the action plan

-The 'Biosecurity system action plan' is a shared commitment to strengthen New Zealand’s biosecurity system.
+The Biosecurity system action plan is a shared commitment to strengthen New Zealand's biosecurity system.
 To make it a reality, people and organisations will need to work together, sharing their skills, time, and resources.
-It is owned by those committed to leading and helping deliver actions.
+It will be owned by those who commit to leading and helping deliver actions.

 It will be delivered in 2 tranches with significant progress expected by 2030.
 Tranche 1 actions are the immediate priority and will be the initial focus of coordination.
-Tranche 2 actions remain important, and can start now, but coordination will be lighter until Tranche 1 is well underway.
+Tranche 2 actions remain important and can start now, but coordination will be lighter until Tranche 1 is well underway.

 Actions for tranche 1: